saxena100parth/CinePreview-frontend/README.md

 - The capacity to add multiple reviews for future reference.

 # Future scope
--In the future, we can implement authentication to allow users to create their own private movie lists, and view the owner of each review.
+- In the future, we can implement authentication to allow users to create their own private movie lists, and view the owner of each review.

 ### Why CinePreview ?